Skip to main content

 “It’s not polite to talk about money,” her mother Betty replies.

 Money matters, yet it remains a taboo topic in many conversations.
 But perhaps it’s time we changed that.
-Recent data from Statistics Canada sheds light on the importance of discussing our finances openly and regularly.
+By discussing our finances openly and regularly, we can boost our financial literacy, earning power, and overall wealth.

 Why we should talk about money with colleagues